mkazuyuki/mssql2017/traditional.md

 8. Final deployment in a LAN Environment

 	This chapter describes the steps to verify a LAN infrastructure and to deploy the cluster configuration on the Primary and the Secondary servers
 	1. Configure and verify the  connection between the Primary and Standby servers to meet the following requirements:
-	-	Two logically separate IP protocol networks: one for the Public Network and one for the Cluster Interconnect.
+		- Two logically separate IP networks: one for the Public Network and one for the Cluster Interconnect.
-	-	The Public Network must be a single IP subnet that spans the Primary and Standby servers to enable transparent redirection of the client connection to a single floating server IP address.
+		- The Public Network must be a single IP subnet that spans the Primary and Standby servers to enable transparent redirection of the client connection to a single floating IP address.
 		- The Cluster Interconnect should be a single IP subnet that spans the Primary and Standby servers to simplify system setup.
 		- A proper IP network between client and server machines on the Public Network on both the Primary and Standby servers.
 	2. Make sure that the Primary server is in active mode with a fully functional target application and the Standby Server is running in passive mode.
-	3. Ping both the Primary and Secondary servers from the test system and make sure the Secondary server has all the target services in manual and stopped mode.
+	3. Ping both the Primary and Secondary servers from the test machine and make sure the Secondary server has all the target services in manual and stopped mode.
 	4. Start the cluster and try accessing the application from the Primary server.
 Then move the cluster to the Secondary server.
 Check the availability of the application on the Secondary server after failover.
 	5. Deployment is completed.

 9. Common Maintenance Tasks